CosmWasm/cosmwasm/packages/crypto/testdata/wycheproof/README.md

 ## Update

-To ensure integrety if the files and update them to the latest version, run this from the repo root:
+To ensure integrity of the files and update them to the latest version, run this from the repo root:

 ```sh